Some top tips during strange times to help you invest your marketing budget in the right way

 Buy one get one free and other price promotions will always be popular during strange times like these when people are concerned about money.
 But enticing offers don’t always have to be about saving money now, or at all.
 Again, this is where you should get your agency thinking for you, taking your offering and devising you inventive and enticing ways to get sales over the line and attract new customers.

-We’ve already given you one idea in the high value customers section, but another idea is to get everyone who orders in a particular time period entered into a prize draw to win the value of their order back… we have lots of great offer ideas like these that you can use, so simply get in touch and we’ll be happy to create some for you.
+Why not get everyone who orders in a particular time period entered into a prize draw to win the value of their order back?
+We have lots of great offer ideas like these that you can use, so simply get in touch and we’ll be happy to create some for you.

 Make sure any messaging uses all the best psychological techniques

 Too many marketers push out messaging that is simply vanilla.
-But the best marketers know that to engage, persuade and compel to buy you need something extra in your marketing and advertising armoury… and at OTB we utilise the behavioural science and psychological techniques to ensure any messages that your customers receive are as persuasive as possible.
+But the best marketers know that to engage, persuade and compel to buy you need something extra in your marketing and advertising armoury.
+At Think OTB we utilise the behavioural science and psychological techniques to ensure any messages that your customers receive are as persuasive as possible.